linode/docs/docs/guides/databases/harperdb/create-a-harperdb-cluster/index.md

 HarperDB is available through the HarperDB Cloud or as a self-hosted solution.
 The optional HarperDB Studio provides a visual GUI for storing or retrieving data but requires registration.
 Users can configure HarperDB through either the comprehensive API or the HarperDB CLI.
 Unfortunately, the CLI only supports a subset of the current functionality.
 API calls can be embedded into an application or sent as stand-alone requests using `curl` or a similar utility.

 {{< note >}}
-Users can send most SQL commands to HarperDB using the API.
-A full SQL parser is still under development but should be available in an upcoming release.
+Users can send most SQL commands to HarperDB using the API, though other query languages are preferred.
+Review [HarperDB SQL Guide](https://docs.harperdb.io/docs/developers/sql-guide) for more details.
 {{< /note >}}

 HarperDB is optimized for fast performance and scalability, with sub-millisecond latency between the API and data layer.
 NoSQL data can be accessed as quickly as SQL tables in traditional *relational database management systems* (RDBMS).
 HarperDB is particularly useful for gaming, media, manufacturing, status reporting, and real-time updates.